 - Graphic organisers for story mapping, expository texts and concept mapping (e.g. Gersten et al., 2001).
 See several free ones from the Florida Center for Reading Research.

 - Knowledge Organisers.
 I used these to summarise my notes at school and uni and love them!
 You can read more about knowledge organisers here.

-- Teach “signal words” to help determine the structure of a text, for example, words like:
+- Use sequencing, cause-effect relationships and related “signal words” to help students determine the structure of a text, for example, words like:

 - first, second, next, last, while, during, after, before, then, until, immediately and meanwhile, signal a time (or temporal) structure, like a procedure;

 - either/or, neither/nor, compared with, likewise, similarly, yet, differ, different and however, signal a compare/contrast relationship;

 - because, so, thus, therefore, if/then, for this reason, accordingly and as a result, signal a cause and effect relationship;

 - in order to, problem, solution, steps, may be due, solve, result and leads to, signal a problem and solution text; and

 - is like, by way of illustration, including, for instance and as [big] as a, signal a description.